vegaprotocol/documentation/docs/node-operators/get-started/setup-block-explorer.md

 - `KV` (default) - the simplest possible indexer, backed by key-value storage (defaults to levelDB)
 - `psql` - The psql indexer type allows an operator to enable block and transaction event indexing by proxying it to an external PostgreSQL instance allowing for the events to be stored in relational models.
 Since the events are stored in a RDBMS, operators can leverage SQL to perform a series of rich and complex queries that are not supported by the kv indexer type.
 Since operators can leverage SQL directly, searching is not enabled for the psql indexer type via Tendermint's RPC -- any such query will fail.

-The Vega blockexplorer requires a `psql` indexer, so you have to change the default value in the tendermint configuration.
+The Vega blockexplorer requires a `psql` indexer in the `Tendermint`, so you have to change the default value in the tendermint configuration.

 ## Requirements